oriuminc/secondlevel/README.md

     separate project install profile that uses it as a dependency.
 Profile inheritance is made possible by the patches in [this d.o issue][profile-inheritance].)
+  - Drush Make fails when it comes to a symlink, so can't symlink "stubbs" rerun module into rerun git submodule.
+Posted to a related [issue in Drush queue][drush-symlink-issue].

 To Do
 -----